Node-RED: Lecture 3 – Example 3.2 Using the switch node to handle a JSON object

 As you can see, this provides you with a built-in Node-RED node that allows you to quickly determine the contents of incoming messages and direct the message through to different parts of the flow depending on the input.

-You can find the node-red description of this flow at:
+You can copy the flow below:

 https://raw.githubusercontent.com/SenseTecnic/nrguideflows/master/lesson3/3-2_switchnode.json